SymfonyCasts/symfony5/sfcasts/ep5-security/csrf-token.md

 ## UserProviderListener

 But let's look at a few of them.
-Hit Shift + Shift so we can load some core files from Symfony.
+Hit `Shift`+`Shift` so we can load some core files from Symfony.
 The first is called `UserProviderListener`.
-Make sure to "include non project items"... and open it up.
+Make sure to "Include non-project items"... and open it up.

 This is called after we return our `Passport`.
 It first checks to make sure the `Passport` has a `UserBadge` - it always will in any normal situation - and then